AML Compliance Programme: More Than Just Ticking A Box

 person-checking-box

-We all know having an AML compliance programme in place is in our best interests if we want to comply with regulatory requirements, but it should be more than just an exercise to keep the regulators at bay.
+We all know having an AML/CFT compliance programme in place is in our best interests if we want to comply with regulatory requirements, but it should be more than just an exercise to keep the regulators at bay.

 On one hand you can implement a relatively easy programme which means you have followed the rules, but you could go above and beyond with your efforts and really do what’s right to protect against money laundering.